 Another route to acquiring new skills for a midlife career change is to take continuing education courses at a local university or community college.
 Weekly, in-person classes will allow you to keep your day job.

 Consider discussing your goals with your boss.
 Some companies encourage continuous learning.
-Home Depot, for example, offers employees up to $5,000 toward approved courses.
+Home Depot, for example, offers employees up to $5,000 towards approved courses.
 Ask your supervisor whether your company has an educational assistance program.
-You will save your hard-earned money, and your employer will be investing in a very important asset: You.
+You will save your hard-earned money, and your employer will be investing in a very important asset: you.